Samuel Thomas Dickson Wallace VC

 For most conspicuous bravery and devoted services in action in command of a section.
 When the personnel of the battery was reduced to five by the fire of the artillery, machine guns, infantry, and aeroplanes; had lost its commander and five of the serjeants, and was surrounded by enemy infantry on the front right flank, and finally in rear, he maintained the fire of the guns by swinging the trails round close together, the men’ running and loading from gun to gun.
 He thereby not only covered other battery positions but also materially assisted some small infantry detachments to maintain a position against great odds.
 He was in action for eight hours, firing the whole time, and inflicting serious casualties on the enemy.
 Then, owing to the exhausted state of his personnel, he withdrew when infantry support arrived, taking with him the essential gun parts and all wounded men.
 His guns were eventually recovered.”
 The guns were left in No-Man’s-Land and were recovered a week later by the infantry of the 9th Division.

 Wallace survived the war and in February 1919, he was appointed Deputy Director of Agriculture in the Central Province of India.
 He had been promoted to Captain during the war and he retained this rank in India, and supervised the training of the Nagpur Volunteer Rifles, and with them he took an active part in supressing local civil disturbances.
-In 1925, Wallace married Margaret Noel Edenborough, a native of Woking, Surrey, and seven years later the couple moved back to the UK and settled in Moffat, Dumfries.
+On 17th October 1925, Wallace married Margaret Noel Edenborough, a native of Woking, Surrey, at Nagpur.
+They had a daughter, Margaret, born on 10th February 1927 at Bungalow No 16, Public Works Department, Nagpur.
+Samuel and Margaret returned from India in 1932.

 During World War Two, Wallace served as a Flight Lieutenant in the Royal Air Force Volunteer Reserve and was posted to Langham Camp, Norfolk, where he was a small arms expert.
 He remained in Norfolk with the RAF Regiment until he was invalided out of the service on the 19th December 1943, and took up a position with the Ministry of Agriculture in Lincolnshire, until 1946, after which he returned home to Moffat.
 He retired in his mid-fifties and passed the time by following his passions for shooting and other country pursuits, and in June 1956, he attended the VC Centenary celebrations in London.

 Wallace died at home following a short illness on the 2nd February 1968, and was survived by his wife and daughter.
 He was buried in Moffat Cemetery, Dumfries, on right side of main gate.
 He is also commemorated on the Royal Artillery Chapel in Woolwich, along with Sgt.
-Cyril Gourley VC, and both VCs are held in the regimental collection.
+Cyril Gourley VC.
+He is also commemorated with a memorial park bench at St Andrew’s Church, Moffat, with a plaque at Tynron War Memorial, a plaque at Moffat Town Hall, and has a VC commemorative stone at Thornhill, unveiled on 20th November 2017.

-LOCATION OF MEDAL: ROYAL ARTILLERY MUSEUM, WOOLWICH.
-(NOT ON DISPLAY)
+LOCATION OF MEDAL: ROYAL ARTILLERY COLLECTION, LARKHILL, WILTSHIRE.

 BURIAL PLACE: MOFFAT CEMETERY, MOFFAT, DUMFRIES, SCOTLAND.